Dear Shareholders,

 Registered Office of the Company.

-Adequate vigil mechanism for directors and employees to report genuine
+Adequate vigil mechanism for directors and employees to report their

-concerns is in place and the same have been disclosed on the website of the company,
+Company's code of conduct is in place and the same have been disclosed on the website of

-www.northernarc.com.
-No references under the whistle blower policy were received during
+the company, https://www.northernarc.com/.
+No references under the whistle blower policy

-the Financial Year 2022-23.
-The same has also been affirmed by the Audit Committee of the
+were received during the FY 2023-24.
+The same has also been affirmed by the Audit

 The company has complied with the applicable Secretarial Standards